fluid-project/infusion/README.txt

     FLUID-858 Portlet Columns load with no padding between them in IE7

 UI Options:
-    FLUID-1998 The font spacing, on the "Save and apply your preferences" button, does not change FLUID-1997 Preview window displayed to the right of the options in simple layout instead of below: Using IE FLUID-1986 Font size only changes in the preview

 Pager:
     FLUID-835 Pager links are not in the tab order, using Opera 9.5